OlofHarrysson/iths-data-engineering-group-alexnet/.github/pull_request_template.md

 # Describe your changes

 Please be thorough with your changes,
-- If your teammembers need to do an action please provide a step by step guide.
+- If your team members need to do an action please provide a step by step guide.

 ## Mandatory: Have you done the following?
 - [ ] Described your changes :point_up: